jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Chunking

-"Chunking" means breaking information into constituent *chunks*, learning each chunk separately, then learning them in combination as a larger chunk.
+"Chunking" means breaking information into constituent "chunks", learning each chunk separately, then learning them in combination as a larger chunk.